Code-Institute-Submissions/Akragas/README.md

 This was deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Akragas/" target="_blank">https://charliekranz.github.io/Akragas/</a>

-* Before my mid-point meeting with Ignatius, I deployed the website by:
+* Before my mid-point meeting I deployed the website by:
     * Selecting the repository in GitHub account
     * Clicked on Settings
     * In GitHub Pages section, selected Master Branch as source
     * Clicked Save
     * Shared the url of the published site

 ## Credits